 Leigh Gerdine College of Fine Arts Facilities

-Every fall and spring, the Conservatory stages one show in the Browning Theatre.
+Every fall and spring, the Sargent Conservatory of Theatre Arts stages one show in the Browning Theatre.
 They also share the space with The Repertory Theatre of St. Louis, which produces six shows in the Browning each season.

 Some past productions include As You Like It, The Drowsy Chaperone, and Fahrenheit 451.

 The Emerson Studio is Webster's unique black box theatre.
 Situated below the Browning Theatre, the studio seats a flexible number of audience members from 80-150.
-Conservatory shows maintain a constant 125 seats per show.
+Sargent Conservatory of Theatre Arts shows maintain a constant 125 seats per show.

 Each fall and spring, one show is mounted in the studio.
 The Repertory Theatre of St. Louis produces three shows in the Emerson Studio each season.